museumcomputernetwork/mcn-2020-git-haiku/index.md

-The first day of the year:
+The sea darkening
-chirping, keeps the autumn gay
+the scent of flowers floating
-Can she edit this?
+from looking at the moon.